PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 Costa Maya, Mexico (Photo Credit: Cruise Fever)

-Costa Maya (Puerto Costa Maya) is a small cruise port area located on Mexico’s Yucatan peninsula near Belize.
-Being in the Mexican state of Quintana Roo it is approximately 130 miles south of Cozumel and is famous for having the largest Mayan ruins nearby and quaint fishing villages and its shores.
+Being in the Mexican state of Quintana Roo it is approximately 130 miles south of Cozumel and is famous for having impressive Mayan ruins nearby, quaint fishing villages, and beautiful shores.

 Note: This post contains affiliate links which may provide us with a small commission should you decide to purchase through them.